Do you want to know or see what artificial intelligence is like?

 - DeepText: Facebook uses an AI system called Deeptext to decipher the meaning of contents (text form) posted on Facebook.

 - Translate Text: It uses artificial intelligence to automatically translate text written in a foreign language to the desired language of users.
 This feature helps over 800 million Facebook users monthly.
 If you using Facebook recently, chances are that you have benefitted from this AI’s translation.

 - Block Objectional Contents: Like YouTube, Facebook uses AI to block objectional content.

 DeepFace: Facebook uses an AI application called DeepFace to recognize people in photos.
 DeepFace is able to recognize your face in any given clear image, whether or not it’s a group photo.

 - Newsfeed AI: Facebook deploys a sophisticated AI recommendation system that determines algorithmically the type of posts that show up on a user’s news feed.
 And also proffer video suggestions to users watching videos on Facebook. *I can’t help but wonder why Facebook loves recommending American Got Talent videos to me.

 31. AI in Pinterest: How Pinterest uses artificial intelligence

 Pinterest is a social media that has grown into a search engine like YouTube.
 The platform is really popular amongst women even though I don’t see reasonable reasons why it should remain so.

-Pinterest was designed to enable user share ideas (ranging from recipes and home decoration, to fitness related ideas).
+Pinterest was designed to enable users to share ideas (ranging from recipes and home decoration to fitness-related ideas).